Aller au sommaire de ce numéro de Tanbou/Tambour, Printemps 2001

 An innocent moment of street photography turns to catastrophe

-The Déstruction des Animaux Nuisibles shop near Les Halles.
+The Déstruction des Animaux Nuisibles shop at 8, rue des Halles.

 The damage is done; we argue about what to do next

 I came back to the man’s store at the agreed-upon time.
-We were all much more calmed down by that point, I bought a can of Coke, and his wife came back with my photos.
+We were all much more calmed down by that point, I bought a can of Coke from him, and his wife came back with my photos.

-A girl on a see-saw poney in a park in the Marais.
+A girl on a see-saw poney in Square Charles-Victor Langlois, a small park on rue des Blancs-Manteaux in the Marais.

 The shopkeepers review my work from the previous couple of weeks